Stable Invariants for Multiparameter Persistence: Introduction

 For $r>1$, mathematical foundations still need to be developed to construct and understand homology based stable signatures.
 This is important as studying correlations between different measurements is essential in data analysis.
+The main object of study in multi-parameter persistent homology is the \textit{multi-parameter persistence module}.
+This module is constructed based on the $r$ measurements on the dataset in order to capture their multi-variate relationships.
 The potential and value of the multi-parameter topological data analysis can be seen for example in \cite{Adcock201436} where information extracted from a $2$-parameter rank invariant yields a better classification rate than the $1$-parameter signatures given by barcodes.
 In section~\ref{sec:hier} we present a simple procedure inspired by hierarchical clustering which in our mind is the essence of persistence.
-This procedure, which we call hierarchical stabilization, is about converting discrete invariants into stable ones and we use it to define continuous multi-parameter invariants such as the stable rank.
+This procedure, which we call hierarchical stabilization, is about converting discrete invariants into stable ones.
+We then use stable invariants to define continuous multi-parameter invariants such as stabilized Betti numbers.
+The hierarchical stabilization depends on a choice of pseudometric, and the pseudometrics we consider in this paper are the ones arising from \textit{noise systems}, defined in Scolamiero et. al. in \cite{martina}.
+For this class of pseudometrics we can perform computations, and we show how to compute the hierarchical stabilization of the 0-th Betti number (Corollary \ref{cor redfinite}).
+This class is also shown to contain elements which are equivalent, in the metric sense, to the interleaving distance of \cite{MR3348168} (Proposition \ref{prop:metriceq}).

-Computational challenges are other road blocks for making multi-parameter homological stable signatures applicable.
-Describing these challenges is the focus of this paper.
-Our main result (Theorem~\ref{thm main}) is proving NP-hardness of computing the stable rank invariant (introduced in~\cite{martina} where it was called the feature counting function) with respect to a certain class of noise systems when $r\geq 2$.
-Since for $r=1$, the stable rank invariant is similar to the usual barcode (Proposition~\ref{prop recovstandard}), our main result illustrates computational difference between $1$ and multi-parameter situations and why understanding correlations is a much harder problem.
-The entire paper is written with implementation in mind.
-For all the introduced or recalled concepts, such us Betti diagrams and numbers, considered noise systems (called simple), related shifts, and the stable rank, we indicate how they can be calculated or implemented.
+We isolate a subclass of noise systems which we call \textit{simple noise systems}, containing the \textit{standard noise system} of \cite{martina}.
+Noise systems in this subclass can be defined constructively using what we call \textit{persistence contours} (Theorem 9.6), and are thus amendable for performing computations.
+The persistence contours are an essential tool in proving our main result (Theorem~\ref{thm main}) and for showing the correspondence with the interleaving distance (Theorem 12.4).